AIRCRAFT CHARTER CONSUMER GUIDE

 Is there an air charter broker involved in arranging the charter flight or are you dealing directly with the charter operator?
 You should know who will be conducting each flight and the qualifications of that charter operator.
 Also ask to see the valid FAA-issued air carrier certificate of the charter operator that will conduct the flight(s).
 From that, you will see the FAA air carrier operating certificate name and number.

 Become familiar with the charter operator’s history and experience.
 Was it recommended to you by someone knowledgeable of aviation?
-Knowledge of the operator’s experience, safety record, FAA enforcement action history and scope of operations will assist you in choosing an operator well-suited for your needs.
+Knowledge of the operator’s experience, safety record, FAA enforcement action history and scope of operations will assist you in choosing an operator well-suited for your needs as per our aircraft charter consumer guide.

 INSURANCE REQUIREMENTS AND RECOMMENDATIONS